Difference Between the En dash and the Em Dash

 The Em Dash is longer than the En Dash.
 That’s it.
-That’s all there is to it, EXCEPT when, where, and how to use them.
+That’s the only difference, EXCEPT when, where, and how to use them.

 The principal use of the En Dash is to connect numbers and, less often, words.